sqldelight/sqldelight/docs/native_sqlite/index.md

 ```

 Reader connections are only used to run queries outside of a transaction.
 Any write calls, and anything in a transaction,
-uses a singe connection dedicated to transactions.
+uses a single connection dedicated to transactions.